Will you stand against the right?

 This is why I'm happy to have my column, Broadsides, on rabble.ca where it can reach and be shared by people whose values and perspectives are, like mine, not reflected by the mainstream media.

-So, will you join rabble.ca by supporting its coverage of nefarious right-wing organizing as we gear up for the October federal election?
+So, will you join rabble.ca by supporting its coverage of right-wing organizing as we gear up for the October federal election?

 As we see Conservative politicians embrace austerity policies, the rise of hate politics, and attacks on years of labour and social justice progress, it is easy to lose hope.